BrunoKedzierski/ComputerVision/README.md

 # ComputerVision

 projects for computer vision class

-OpenCVColor       - color tracking on video file using OpenCV CoinsRecognition  - photo shape recognition using OpenCv and HoughFradient PhotoDescriptor   - calculating keypoints and frame tracking using OpenCV ORB/Sift matcher
+OpenCVColor       - color tracking on video file using OpenCV

+CoinsRecognition  - photo shape recognition using OpenCV and HoughFradient

+PhotoDescriptor   - calculating keypoints and frame tracking using OpenCV ORB/Sift matcher